AScustomWorks/AS/README.md

 V 0.5.4: Updated look.

 ### Blank Panel
-Blank panels in 4,6 & 8 HP.
+Blank panels in 4, 6 & 8 HP.

+New special "blank" panel 8 HP added for v0.6.0.

 ### Have fun!